lenra-io/internal-api-client-lib-php/README.md

 # OpenAPIClient-php

-The API usable by the Lenra appmications
+The API usable by the Lenra applications

 For more information, please visit [https://www.lenra.io/contact.html](https://www.lenra.io/contact.html).